 There are many reasons why you might want to review your service prices - perhaps you have earned more qualifications or an official accreditation; maybe your overheads have increased, or you want to fund expansion of your business.
 Whichever it is, plan carefully before you settle on a new price for your offering.

-"The first thing to do is identify the benefits your service offers to customers, and attribute a value to each of those benefits," stresses John Gammon, director of Hawkshead Management Consultants.
+You should start by identifying the benefits your service offers to customers, and attribute a value to each of those benefits.

-"Conduct some simple market research by looking online or in your local directory to find out who else is offering what you provide and for how much," advises Gammon.
+The next step is to conduct some simple market research.
+You might look online or in your local directory to find out who you are competing with, what they offer and for how much.

-If you find that your current or projected prices are higher, you risk losing custom to your rivals.
+If you find that your current or projected prices are higher than that charged by your competitors, you risk losing custom to your rivals.
 This does not mean you should slash your prices, however - set them too low and customers might think that your service is inferior.

-There are two basic pricing models to work from: cost-plus pricing, which involves adding a mark-up to your break-even costs; and value-based pricing, which takes into account the value of your service.
+There are two basic pricing models to work from: cost-plus pricing, which involves adding a mark-up to your break-even costs; and value-based pricing, which takes into account the value of your service to your customers.

 To get a sense of the market value of the service you provide, ask your customers what they are willing to pay, and why.
 Who provides the best service in your area?
 What do customers expect for their money?
 How much do they value qualifications and experience?